PDF Cover

 Restraint: Increasing regulatory restrictions and environmental health concerns slow market growth

-One of the most significant restraints on the malathion market is mounting regulatory scrutiny and environmental health concerns.
+One of the most significant restraints on the Malathion market is mounting regulatory scrutiny and environmental health concerns.
 Regulatory bodies in regions such as the European Union and parts of Asia have tightened restrictions on organophosphate insecticides due to potential ecological impacts, toxicity to non‑target species like bees, and human health risks.
 This has led to limitations on application rates, stricter compliance requirements, and sometimes outright bans, which reduce available market share and increase compliance costs for manufacturers.
-For example, stricter guidelines for malathion residues in food and vector control programs force producers to invest in reformulation and extensive testing, which can delay product launches and dampen revenue growth.
+For example, stricter guidelines for Malathion residues in food and vector control programs force producers to invest in reformulation and extensive testing, which can delay product launches and dampen revenue growth.

 03